hai-gen/2023/README.md

 3. To Initialize the new repo with last years code (on your desktop) clone the repo locally (git clone https://github.com/hai-gen/2023.git).
 Then copy old files into the new folder/repo, git add ., git commit, wait a few minutes (less than 10) and check that it's live. https://hai-gen.github.io/2023/

+# How to run this site locally

+1. Clone the repo locally
+2. Run `npm install`
+3. Run `npm start`, which will automatically trigger a build of the ruby extensions needed

+On macOS Ventura, you may get an error with `eventmachine` not being able to load `libcrypto.1.1.dylib`.
+To fix this:

+1. Make sure `openssl` is installed: `brew install openssl`
+2. Tell bundle to use openssl: `bundle config build.eventmachine --with-openssl-dir=/usr/local/opt/openssl@1.1`
+3. Run `npm start` and it should work.

 ------
 # bulma-clean-theme